gerardbm/sigma-theme-unit-test/_posts/2019-08-31-welcome-to-jekyll.md

 .highlight .sd { color: #aa5500  } /* Literal.String.Doc */
 {% endhighlight %}

-And now let's try with some LaTeX using MathJax!
+And now let's try with some LaTeX using Katex!

 $$\frac{1}{3}=0.\overline{3}\approx0.33333...$$